 When a property owner chooses to develop their property, they should first consult with the VISION section of this community plan to understand the greater context of Mission Valley and how the development of a given property can contribute to the aspirational future this plan describes.
 The section includes a land use designation for every property with descriptive text and illustrations, indicating the proper use of the property in the future.
-Developments inconsistent with the provided land use designation will require a community plan amendment.
+Proposed developments inconsistent with the provided land use designation will be required to apply for a community plan amendment.

-When a project team begins to develop the a plan and architectural drawings for a new development, the IMPLEMENTATION section should be consulted to understand how the project should be designed to promote the goals of this community plan.
+When a project team begins to develop a plan and architectural drawings for a new development, it should consult the IMPLEMENTATION section to understand how the project should be designed to promote the goals of this community plan.
 The DESIGN GUIDELINES provide specific considerations for all properties, and site-specific direction for areas in sensitive contexts.
-Illustrations are provided of how development on neighboring properties could be coordinated to improve the functioning of specific areas.
+Illustrations are provided of how developments could be oriented towards neighboring properties to improve the functioning of specific areas.

-The checklist contained in the POLICIES FOR DEVELOPMENT section provides a mechanism to identify if new development is consistent with this Community Plan.
+The checklist contained in the POLICIES AND REGULATIONS section provides a mechanism to identify if development is consistent with this community plan.
 Each policy should be reviewed against a potential development project for conformance.
-Projects should make every effort to conform new development with the checklist.
-This section can also be used in the Land Use section of an environmental document for a discretionary project to demonstrate conformance when evaluating possible environmental impacts.
+Projects should make every effort to conform with the checklist.
+This section can also be used in the Land Use section of an environmental document for a discretionary project to demonstrate conformance when evaluating possible environmental impacts, if necessary.
+This section of the community plan also includes Community Plan Implementation Overlay Zone (CPIOZ) regulations, which must be followed.

 Beyond this document, additional regulations must be reviewed to determine if a development project is appropriate for Mission Valley.
-This includes the City of San Diego's GENERAL PLAN and LAND DEVELOPMENT CODE, as well as any applicable SPECIFIC PLANS to ensure that relevant policies have been considered and all development regulations are followed.
-A program ENVIRONMENTAL IMPACT REPORT has also been prepared to disclose the affects on the environment that may come about through the policies in this plan.
+This includes the City of San Diego's GENERAL PLAN and LAND DEVELOPMENT CODE, as well as any applicable SPECIFIC PLANS, to ensure that relevant policies have been considered and all development regulations are followed.
+A program ENVIRONMENTAL IMPACT REPORT has also been prepared to disclose this plan's potential effects on the environment.